theGateway1/SnapShop/README.md

 # The 4 PM Store
 An e-commerce app built on MERN stack to showcase my work that uses production grade best practices. <b>It is not yet deployed, as I'm still working on it.</b>
-Until then I'll attach some screenshots here.
+Until then, I've attached some screenshots here.

 ### Login Page
 Please checkout Auth implementation, the use of auth context and protected routes.